 - Rinse and repeat.

-This is the way we do it at Luigi’s Box and it’s given us the know-how you’ve grown to trust.
+This is how we do it at Luigi’s Box, and it’s given us the know-how you’ve grown to trust.
 The good news is we’ve integrated offline synthetic testing into Luigi’s Box, so if you want to try it out, you don’t have to develop it yourself.

 To find out more about this feature, feel free to contact our sales representatives.